- Position: Lecturer

-Anthony teaches graduate and undergraduate courses in Computer Science and Software Engineering.
+Anthony Pinto, a Lecturer, teaches graduate and undergraduate courses in Computer Science, CyberSecurity and Software Engineering.
+Anthony is the Program Coordinator for the BS in Cyber Security program.
 He joined the faculty in 2002 after he earned a M.S. in Computer Science from UWF.
-Anthony, who spent 20 years on active duty with the U.S. Marine Corps, also has several years experience and training in business-related software development and cybersecurity.
+Pinto, who spent 20 years on active duty with the U.S. Marine Corps, also has several years experience and training in business-related software development and cyber security.

 Ezhil Kalaimannan, Sharon K. John, Theresa DuBose & Anthony Pinto: Influences on ransomware’s evolution and predictions for the future challenges, Journal of Cyber Security Technology Ref.: Ms. No. TSEC-2016-0002R1